pSlessing/ThirdSemesterProject/README.md

 - The program is coded in Java using the Springboot framework, as well as JUnit5
 - A list of all dependencies can be found in the /pom.xml file
 - /Dockerfile is used to build a docker image to ensure platform independence

-## How to use it:
-- Sign in with your account credentials to "https://syncr.dev"

 ## Project structure
 - `/main`